By Keanu Fischell, Co-Founder, Cabo Bali · Updated 26 June 2026 · 5 min read

 A proper website gives every property a permanent, searchable, shareable home.
 Buyers self-qualify before they contact the agent — which means higher-quality enquiries and faster conversions.

-What Good Agent Marketing Looks Like SunDown Real Estate is a good example.
+SunDown Real Estate is a good example.
 Run by Anton, a Bali-based agent focused on European buyers, his site is built on Midtide.

 Every listing has structured details — bedrooms, land size, lease terms, pricing.
 Photography is front and centre.
 WhatsApp call-to-action on every page.
 Client testimonials build trust.
 It loads fast, looks professional, and works on mobile.